Drumelton House, Cavan

 (8) Richard Randolph Adams (1882-83), died young;

-He inherited Drumelton House from his father in 1846 and rebuilt it, perhaps in the 1890s.
+He inherited Drumelton House from his father in 1846 and remodelled it in 1884.

 He died 19 March 1908, aged 71.